Frank Thring: Early life

 Thring was born in Melbourne.
 Although sometimes referred to as Frank Thring Jr. because of his well-known father, F. W. Thring, he was actually Francis William Thring (or William Francis Thring) IV.
 His forebears were Francis William Thring (1812–1887), Francis William Thring (known as William Thring) (1858–1920); William Frank Thring, known as Francis William Thring or F. W. Thring, (1882–1936).
 (Note: F. W. Thring (1812–1887), actually had two sons, both of whom were given their father's name.
 The first of these was illegitimate, but the second was born after his marriage, and the Thring line continued through the legitimate son.)

 Thring was the son of F. W. Thring and Olive (née Kreitmeyer), and was educated at the Melbourne Grammar School.
 His father was the head of the theatrical firm J. C. Williamson's in the 1920s, and subsequently founded the theatre film production studio Efftee Studios in the 1930s, in Melbourne, Australia.
 He has been anachronistically claimed to have been the inventor of the clapperboard.
 Thring Sr. was also a noted film producer (The Sentimental Bloke), and partner in the nationwide Australian theatre circuit Hoyts.
 Thring Sr. died in July 1936 at the age of 53, when Frank Jr. was 10 years old.
 His second wife (Frank Jr.'s mother) inherited all the businesses.
 Frank said his earliest memory is of his mother standing on a stepladder in the foyer of the Regent Theatre in Melbourne, and arranging gladioli in the vases attached to the pillars.

 Career

-His career spanned more than 45 years, much of it spent alternating between stage, film and television.
+Thring’s career spanned more than 45 years, much of it spent alternating between stage, film and television.
 Perhaps his most famous roles were that of Pontius Pilate in Ben-Hur (1959) and Herod Antipas in King of Kings (1961).